Cristiano Ronaldo net worth: Earnings, endorsements and expensive things he owns

 Unlike England legend and his fellow Real Madrid teammate David Beckham, Ronaldo has never played in Major League Soccer (MLS).
 Yet, the most expensive property he ever bought is located in New York City.

-This property, a lavish condominium, is located high up in the Trump Tower at 721 Fifth Avenue in 2015.
-The 233-sq-metre residence cost him USD 18.5 million.
+This property, a lavish condominium, is located high up in the Trump Tower at 721 Fifth Avenue.
+The 233-sq-metre residence cost him USD 18.5 million in 2015.

 Designed by Juan Pablo Molyneux in his distinguishable maximalist style, the condo has three bedrooms and offers 360-degree views of the Manhattan skyline as well as Central Park.
 Black-and-white limestone designer floors complemented the burnished koa wood panelling used in interior furnishing of the living spaces.
 Some parts also have 18th-century parquet de Versaille floors.